saidvandeklundert/saidvandeklundert.github.io/_posts/2020-5-4-juniper-lag.md

 ---

 A LAG combines multiple physical links between two adjacent nodes together to establish a single (virtual) link.
 This offers increased bandwidth, link efficiency and physical redundancy.
-Other protocols use the LAG interface as a single interface.

 In order to make protocols that run accross the LAG rapidly detect failures, you can configure them with BFD.
 BFD supports OSPF, IS-IS, BGP, LDP, RSVP, static routes and more.